-The Center for Reproductive Rights plays a leading role in establishing and promoting reproductive rights as human rights at the United Nations and other multilateral fora.
+The Center for Reproductive Rights plays a leading role in establishing and promoting sexual and reproductive health and rights (SRHR) as human rights at the United Nations and other multilateral fora.

 Governments around the world are guided and influenced by the standards established at the United Nations (UN).
 This includes the development and application of international human rights law, humanitarian law and global commitments such as the Sustainable Development Goals.
-UN bodies play a key role in defining reproductive rights, which include the rights to life, health, non-discrimination, freedom from torture and ill treatment, and access to information, among others.
+UN bodies play a key role in defining sexual and reproductive health and rights (SRHR), which include the rights to life, health, non-discrimination, freedom from torture and ill treatment, and access to information, among others.
 The UN has declared that ending gender-based discrimination, reducing preventable maternal mortality and ensuring access to reproductive health care are goals all countries should meet by 2030.

-All 193 countries in the world have ratified treaties that protect reproductive rights.
+All 193 countries in the world have ratified treaties that protect SRHR.

-50 countries have liberalized their abortion laws over the last 25 years.
+More than 65 countries have liberalized their abortion laws since 1994.

 Explore highlights of the Center’s global advocacy work.